 - As with all other assignments, you can still lose points during the interviews if you cannot explain your solution satisfactorily or any cheating is detected.

-Test your programs multiple times and with multiple different parameters to find possible threading errors.
+Test your programs multiple times and with numerous parameters to find possible threading errors.
 Threading errors tend to crash programs/produce incorrect output very irregularly and are sometimes hard to reproduce.
 Think about your locking structure and check that all shared variables are locked.
-Also, check if all the locks are acquired and released in the correct order.
+Also, check if all the locks are acquired and released correctly.

 This assignment uses